NC3-LU/cases_web/_knowhow/bestpractices/PracticalGuideForBusinessTrips.markdown

 * [During the trip]({% link _knowhow/bestpractices/PracticalGuideForBusinessTrips.markdown %}#during-the-trip)
 * [After the trip]({% link _knowhow/bestpractices/PracticalGuideForBusinessTrips.markdown %}#after-the-trip)

-## Before the trip
+## Before the Trip
-Before going on a business trip, we advise you to familiarise yourself with the local social, economic and cultural situation.
+Before going on a business trip, we advise you to familiarise yourself with the local social, economic, and cultural situation.

 Travellers may also be exposed to significant physical risks abroad.
 It is necessary to take precautions.
-Visit the website of the [Ministry of Foreign Affairs](https://maee.gouvernement.lu/en.html) "Travel Advice" section (safety tips for travellers).
+Visit the website of the [Ministry of Foreign Affairs](https://maee.gouvernement.lu/en.html) 'Travel Advice' section (safety tips for travellers).

 It can also be useful to familiarise yourself with local legislation and with the entry and exit regulations.
 This information may be important for staying safe during your trip.